CollinHeist/TitleCardMaker/docs/index.md

     Plex.
 Some Series have "official" Title Cards featured in the Episode itself.

-TitleCardMaker can be automated such that everything can be done without manual intervention.
-All your series can be read from your media server or Sonarr; episode data can be pulled from Sonarr, your media server, or TheMovieDatabase; images from TheMovieDatabase, or your media server;
-and TitleCardMaker can even utilize an episode's watch status to create "spoiler free" versions of title cards automatically, as shown below:

 ...

 # Early Access
-## Downloading the Code

 !!! info "Availability of Early Access"

     While the TitleCardMaker Web UI is under development, it is only accessible to project Sponsors.

+## Downloading the Code

 Sponsors of the project will be invited to a [private GitHub repository](https://github.com/CollinHeist/TitleCardMaker-WebUI/).
-These steps will walk you through getting access from that repository.
+These steps will walk you through getting the code from that repository.

 1. After being invited, you will recieve an email at your GitHub's associated email address, open it and accept the invitation to